Jadens-arc/jadenarceneaux.com/frontend/content/posts/a-small-project-for-my-girlfriend.md

 Sorry for not posting in a minute.
 I've been busy, and I have a few big posts lined up in the queue.
 But for now, I want to talk about one of my most recent personal projects.

 It started with the perfect storm of events.
-The first is that I finally set up Proxmox on my home server.
+The first was that I finally set up Proxmox on my home server.
 This allowed me to do much better virtualization of my self-hosted services.
 Previously, I was using Docker to host multiple containers, but that was messy, and port conflicts were aplenty.
-The second factor is a request from my girlfriend.
+The second factor was a request from my girlfriend.
 She loves having bedtime stories read to her every night, and she asked if I could read a few to her.

 That's when my genius kicked into action, and I realized I could automate this.
 And it'd be the perfect excuse for me to do a deep dive into hosting my own LLM.
 This is my first time working with AI since I was a junior in high school, trying to make a neural network classifier (shoutout The Sentdex).